amolofos/kata/Problems/FindAllDuplicatesInAnArray/README.md

 Time O(n * logn), Space O(1)
 * Give them a hint whether they can use the same array to store the counts.
 We can parse the elements and store negative counts.
-The we will need a final pass to find the ones that are seen twice.
+Then we will need a final pass to find the ones that are seen twice.
 Time O(n), Space O(1)

 # Edge cases